 In particular, your source image must be only composed of Black, White, Purple, Orange and Blue pixels.

 And it has to be 140×192 pixels.
 Remember that HIRES pixels are anamorphic: they are not square, but twice wider than tall!
-For easy drawing, Photoshop or equivalent programs can be told to work on anamorphic pixels.
+For easy drawing, Photoshop or equivalent programs can be told to work on non-square pixels.
+In Photoshop, this option can be found in View / Pixel Aspect Ratio.
 Thus the image in the editor will appear with the same proportion that on the Apple II.

 Game of Life’s Title Screen, PNG exported from Photoshop